 Many people long to see Clava Cairns since the rise in popularity of the Outlander TV series.

 The stone circle that is the source of the time travel in the books and TV series is called Craigh Na Dun and it’s said that Clava Cairns was the original inspiration for it.

-With Clava Cairns being so close to Culloden, another major Outlander draw, you can see why!
-You’ll find many tour buses stop by here throughout the day for a while.
+With Clava Cairns being so close to Culloden, another major Outlander draw, you can see why it’s also added in.
+You’ll find many tour buses stop by here throughout the day for a while to get a photo.

 How to get to Clava Cairns

 It’s really easy to get to Clava Cairns from Inverness as it’s directly outside the city.
 A car journey takes just around 15 – 20 minutes and there’s plenty of parking at the site.